leopoldch/ML01/README.md

 - You'll find in this repo the .ipynb file which you can open which anaconda, vscode, google colab ...
 - To run python scripts make sure to download python3
-- The dataset we used is included. https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset?resource=download
+- The dataset we used is already included.
+Source :  https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset?resource=download

 # Others contributers
 - Yassine Ben Ammar - yassine.ben-ammar@etu.utc.fr